anyscale/academy/README.md

 > **WARNING:** Ray does not currently run on Windows (we're close...).
 We're working on a hosted option, but for now, you have two alternative options:
 >
-> 1. Use a virtual machine environment like VMWare with Linux, a cloud instance in AWS, etc., or a local Docker image.
+> 1. Use a virtual machine environment like VMWare running a Linux OS, a cloud instance in AWS, etc., or a local Docker image.
 > 2. Read the notebooks as rendered by GitHub: https://github.com/anyscale/academy

 > **Tip:** If you use option #1, make sure you download your notebooks to save any changes.
-Most local options, like VMWare and Docker allow you to mount a local directory, which is where you could keep the tutorial materials.
+Alternatively, VMWare and Docker allow you to mount a local directory, which is where you could keep the tutorial materials.

 If you aren't installing the tutorials and the Python dependencies, skip ahead to [**Tutorial Descriptions**](#tutorial-descriptions).